aspose-words-cloud/aspose-words-cloud-docs/words/release-notes/2022/22-3/_index.md

 - The data type of some members of the `SaveOptions` class, as well as classes inherited from it, has been changed from `string` to the corresponding enums
 - Improved data security:
   - Parameters containing sensitive data are transmitted only in encrypted form.
-The names of such parameters have been prefixed with 'encrypted'
+The names of such parameters are prefixed with 'encrypted'
   - Added the `Encrypt` method to encrypt data with an API public key.
 This method can be used to generate encrypted parameter values
   - API calls to `GetPublicKey` method are no longer billable
 - Various other fixes and imporvements